 - A rigorous and culturally-sensitive understanding of the key concepts and issues underpinning the practice of public administration internationally.

 - The ability to critically analyse structures and processes in public administration and service management.

 - A thorough understanding of the processes of public policy and management and the factors that may influence the success or failure of public policies.

 - An understanding of the relationship between leadership and management in government.

 - A critical understanding of public finance at international, national and sub-national levels.

 The programme consists of three compulsory modules, three optional modules and a dissertation.
 The dissertation is on a topic of your choosing, within the overall subject area of Public Administration.

 The normal admission requirement for our taught postgraduate programmes is a good first degree or an equivalent professional qualification.
-Subject to interview and a written statement, candidates without a first degree who have work experience relevant to the study of local policy and politics, may be admitted.
+Work experience in the public sector is desirable, but not essential, for admission to the MPA programme.
+Candidates without a first degree who have substantial work experience in public administration may be considered for admission (subject to interview and/or written statement).